thriveweb/cordner/content/posts/government-innovation-grants.md

 featuredImage: /images/uploads/nathan.jpg
 excerpt: >-
   The Federal Government has recently approved the proposed changes to the small business CGT concessions available to taxpayers on the 20th September 2018.
-  These changes were initially announced in the May 2017 budget handed down but are now drastically different to when they were first put forward, and not in favour of the taxpayers.
 categories:
   - category: News
   - category: Taxation and Compliance